 NE1 Faceters are a group of professional and amateur faceters who meet regularly to discuss and learn more about the wonderful world of gemstone cutting.
 The group was founded in 2012 and has seen much growth over the past decade.
 We would like to thank all old and new members alike for your support and involvement over the years, long may this continue!

-We run faceting workshops in the Newcastle area allowing people to cut their first gemstone or improve their faceting skills.
-Please see our Tuition Page for more Information.
+A major enjoyment for our group is running several faceting workshops in the Newcastle area each year, allowing people to cut their first gemstone or improve their faceting skills.
+Please see our Tuition page for more information.

 What is faceting?

 Faceting is the art and craft of cutting gemstones.
 A facet is a flat surface that is cut onto the surface of a gemstone, the facets are usually a triangle, diamond or a bar shape.
 There are over 4000 different cutting designs and each design has the instructions to cut and achieve a finished gemstone.

 Different gem materials such as Sapphire, Emerald, Amethyst and Topaz affect light differently, so the facets need to be cut at different angles to get the best sparkle from the finished stone.
 If you want a fascinating and fun hobby, why not give faceting a try.
 You will be pleasantly surprised by the result - a beautiful sparkling gemstone that you have cut yourself.

 Mast type - this type of machine has a faceting head (which holds the stone) fixed to a vertical post (mast).
 This is the main type of machine the NE1 group teaches on.

 Floating head type - holds the gemstone in a hand held unit that can be lifted completely off the platform that it sits on.

 There are other, more simplified ways of faceting gemstones (sometimes referred to as ‘native cut’), but these methods can lack the accuracy that can be achieved with a precision faceting machine like those above.